muratk5n/thirdwave/en/2018/05/inflation.md

-Unless the government is literally printing money and handing out directly to people (which has happened in some countries), and/or supply-chain related issues are present,inflation is almost always highly correlated with wages.
+Unless the government is literally printing money and handing out directly to people (which has happened in some countries), and/or supply-chain related issues are present, inflation is almost always highly correlated with wages.
 People need to have more money so they spend more, on an unchanging set of goods and services, which causes prices to increase.